chanelrichardson/GeneralRCV/README.md

 **Output**
 An image visualizing each of the models and the number of seats won by POC preferred candidates across plans.

+## Vanilla Recom
+A separate folder exists here called vanilla-rcv which does a regular vanilla recom run in the same style as the rest of the RCV pipeline

+### `vanilla-recom.py`

+Corresponds to `sample.py`.

+Similarly, there are parameters to be set manually within the code (they are the same parameters mentioned above).

+I've only set this up to do neutral runs, this also doens't have region_aware support.

+**Arguments**
+* location - state you're running recom on
+* districts - number of districts to create

+**Output**
+Two outputs, one with the information tracked in the updaters for every plan in the ensemble.
+The other file contains assignments from graph node ids to assignments.

+### `vanilla-records.py`

+Reformats the records from `vanilla-recom.py`.

+**Arguments**
+* location - state you're getting records for
+* districts - number of districts in the plan you're getting records for.

+### `vanilla-config.py`

+Creates the file of ModelingConfiguration results to be used for rcv simulation.

+**Arguments**
+* location - state you're making a configuration file for
+* dsitricts - number of districts in the plan you're creating a configuration file for.

+### `vanilla-sim.py`

+Runs the rcv simulation on the vanilla plan.
+Will need to run this file individually for each plan in the ensemble.

+**Arguments**
+* location - state you're running rcv simulation on
+* INDEX - index for the plan you're running on.
+* districts - number of districts in the plan you're doing rcv simulation on.

+**Output**
+Files for each plan with ModelingResult objects that contain the number of seats won by POC preferred candidates in each district of the plan for each configuration scenario.

+### `vanilla-plots.py`

+Creates the seats plot for the vanilla recom plans.
+I'm not sure why, but I haven't gotten this one to work.

+**Arguments**
+* location - state to create the plot for
+* totmembers - number of districts in the plan

+**Output**
+*Ideally* the seats plot for the vanilla recom run.

 **Other python files are included in this repository that have not been changed nor used by me.
 I kept around files that are available in Anthony’s original “FairVote-FRA” repository available at github.com/mggg/FairVote-FRA.**